Pulled or Strained Muscles

 WHAT IS A MUSCLE STRAIN?

 A muscle strain or colloquially a “pulled muscle,” is the stretching or tearing of a muscle or tendon.
 The worse the tear, the worse the pain.
-The signs of a muscle pull or strain are:*
+The signs of pulled or strained muscles are:*

 - Immediate pain